Did you know that more Americans are aware what a podcast is than who the Vice President is?

 Gastropod hosts take their listeners to a journey of food and the hidden history behind it.
 With this podcast, you’ll never be able to look at food the same way again.

 The founders of this show are Cynthia Graber and Nicola Twilley.

 Science Vs. is a podcast which is pretty much like an antidote to the daily barrage of information nowadays.

 The increasing accessibility of information has made filtering through the facts and myths a truly challenging task.

 Luckily, there is Science Vs. which is a podcast that does the work of delving into the facts.
 The result would be a show that lets audience easily differentiate truth from hearsay.

 The hosts do a great job in presenting factual information in a very engaging manner.
-The host Wendy Zukerman guarantees that every minute spent on listening to her podcasts is a time well-spent.
+The host Wendy Zukerman guarantees that every minute spent on listening to her podcast is a time well-spent.

 See?
-All these interesting podcasts are yours only at Science Vs.
+All these interesting episodes are yours only at Science Vs.

 Now that you’ve got your list of the top 17 science podcasts, prepare yourself to be on binge listening mode.